 “Leadership begins with self-leadership, and self-leadership begins with knowing oneself.”
 (Chris Lowney, Heroic Leadership, 2003, Chicago: Loyola Press, 2003, p.98.)
 While the curriculum-based learning provides a conceptual understanding of multifaceted issues, business leaders must be self-aware to lead; self-awareness is cultivated in the many non-curriculum-based student opportunities.
 To become self-aware it is critically important to seek out opportunities that take you out of your role as a student: be a volunteer to build compassion; spend time abroad to get world perspective; engage a mentor to recognize another’s point of view; enter a case competition to understand team dynamics; among many, many others.
 Self-aware, experience-based problem solvers require us all to understand how we as individuals impact a decision and how that decision impacts others.

 Character is the combination of qualities that distinguishes one individual from another.
 A Jesuit-based business education is distinctive in how we convey the intellectual and moral qualities of honesty, courage and integrity.
 Business decisions must not be solely based in the financial viability of an investment – informed decision-makers provide solutions that are socially just and environmentally sustainable as well.

-Interim Keyes Dean of Business Administration and
+Acting Keyes Dean of the College of Business Administration

 College Mission Statement